MakeSchool-Tutorials/Node-Reddit-Clone/P00-Technical-Planning/content.md

 # Bootstrapping Express.js

-Ok, we've got user narratives, wireframes, and a plan for the first few features we'll do.
+Ok --- we've got user narratives, wireframes, and a plan for the first few features to implement.
 Time to get started coding!
 Remember not to "work ahead", instead always do the absolute minimum work to get what you are working on to function and then move to the next.

 1. Create an npm project (hint: `$ npm init`) - remember to make your main file called `server.js`.
 1. Bootstrap Express.js.
 You can use Handlebars or Jade as a templating engine if you like.
 [Express documentation](https://expressjs.com/en/starter/hello-world.html).
 Now run your server and get "hello world" to appear.